FEDONet : Fourier-Embedded DeepONet for Spectrally Accurate Operator Learning: Methodology

-This transformation can be interpreted as a randomized kernel approximation:
+This transformation can be interpreted as a randomized kernel approximation

-effectively lifting $\zeta$ into a high-dimensional basis of sinusoidal functions.
-By Bochner’s theorem~\cite{NIPS2007_013a006f}, such embeddings approximate shift-invariant kernels — implicitly kernelizing the trunk network.
-This expands its representational capacity, enabling better learning of high-frequency targets.
+which lifts the coordinate $\zeta$ into a high-dimensional basis of sinusoidal functions.
+By Bochner’s theorem~\cite{NIPS2007_013a006f}, such embeddings approximate shift-invariant kernels and therefore implicitly kernelize the trunk network.
+This spectral lifting enables the trunk network to represent oscillatory and multiscale spatial patterns using shallow architectures, improving the learning efficiency for PDE operators with rich frequency content.